petehellyer/Neuroscience-Python-Course-Development/README.md

     - How to open/write files
     - Common Errors and how to identify them
     - Exercises
-2. **DAY 2:Python Functions**
+2. **DAY 2: Python Functions**
     - Structure and definition
     - Calling a function and returning values
     - Single and multiple parameters functions
     - Scope of variables (local vs global)
     - Exercises
-3. Python Lists
+3. Day 3: Python Lists and Arrays
-a.
-Syntax and creating lists
+    - Syntax and creating lists
-b.
-Selecting elements from a list
+    - Selecting elements from a list
-c.
-Merging lists
+    - Merging lists
-d.
-Removing elements from the list
+    - Removing elements from the list
+    - Basic operations with lists
+    - Arrays
-e.
-Exercises
+    - Exercises
 4. Python Conditional Statements
 a.
 If/Else statements
 b.
 OR, AND operators